slidevjs/slidev/docs/features/slot-sugar.md

   A syntax sugar for named slots in layouts.
 ---

-# Slots
+# Slot Sugar for Layouts

-Some layouts can provide multiple contributing points using [Vue's named slots](https://v3.vuejs.org/guide/component-slots.html).
+Some layouts can provide multiple contributing points using [Vue's named slots](https://vuejs.org/guide/components/slots.html).

 For example, in [`two-cols` layout](https://github.com/slidevjs/slidev/blob/main/packages/client/layouts/two-cols.vue), you can have two columns left (`default` slot) and right (`right` slot) side by side.